 POLK COUNTY, Fla.
-(Court TV) – A jury has recommended that the man convicted of first-degree murder in the 2016 execution-style killing of a single dad get the death penalty for his crimes.
+(Court TV) – A jury recommended that, Andre Warner, convicted of first-degree murder in the 2016 execution-style killing of a single dad get the death penalty for his crimes.

 Closing arguments in the penalty phase for FL v.
-Andre Warner ended on Monday.
-The jurors that originally convicted Warner last year were dismissed due to delays caused by COVID-19 concerns.
+Andre Warner ended and the jurors that originally convicted Warner last year were dismissed due to delays caused by COVID-19 concerns.

 On March 20, 2020, Warner was convicted of charges related to the death of 27-year-old Adam Hilarie.
 Hilarie had just returned home from a date with Hailey Bustos, a woman he’d met through the dating app Plenty of Fish, when he was fatally shot during a robbery.
 Bustos, along with Warner, Gary Gray and Joshua Ellington, went to Hilarie’s apartment with the intention of robbing him.
 Warner was convicted of shooting Hilarie in the head during that burglary.